 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure of the financial assets are contributed by cash and cash equivalents.
-Bank balances are held with only high rated banks.
+The maximum exposure of the financial assets are contributed by cash and cash equivalents, Bank balances are held with only high rated banks.

-The Gross carrying amount of financial assets, net of any impairment losses recognised represents the maximum credit exposure.
-The maximum exposure to credit risk as at 31 March 2018 and 31 March 2017 was as follows:
+The gross carrying amount of financial assets, net of any impairment losses recognised represents the maximum credit exposure.
+The maximum exposure to credit risk was as follows:

-(₹in lakhs)

-Particulars As at As at

-31 March 2018 31 March 2017

-Cash and cash equivalents 0.01 0.01
+Particulars As at 31 March 2018 As at 31 March 2017 Cash and cash equivalents 1.98 2.47 ii) Liquidity Risks